tomy2105/wod/README.md

 When you entered the items found page of dungeon reports reports, a tabular list of items found in the dungeon, used while exploring dungeon and damaged while exploring dungeon will be shown. <br/>
 In addition dungeon uniques will be shown separately.<br/>
-versions of Greasemonkey.
+Script originally developed by <b>Christian Raeuschel and Darkblade</b>, hosted here with minor fixes to keep it running with new versions of Greasemonkey.